craftercms/docs/source/site-administrators/studio-configuration.rst

     :align: center
     :alt: Open Configuration

 then click on **Configuration**.
-After clicking on **Configuration**, you will see a dropdown list where you can select which configuration file you'd like to view/modify.
+After clicking on **Configuration**, you will see a list where you can select which configuration file you'd like to view/modify.
 Below is one of the configuration files available to be viewed/modified.

 .. image:: /_static/images/site-admin/basic-configuration.jpg
     :align: center
     :alt: Basic Configuration

+|

 The following items are noted in the image above:

     #.
-This is the dropdown list that contains all the configurations that can be viewed/modified for your site.
+This is the list that contains all the configurations that can be viewed/modified for your site.
     #.
 This is a short description of the current selected configuration file from the dropdown list.
     #.
 These are the available actions that can be selected for the current selected configuration file.
     #.
 This allows the user to encrypt access keys, passwords and other sensitive information required by the current selected configuration file.
 For more information on how to encrypt sensitive information in a configuration file through Studio, see :ref:`encrypting-text-in-a-configuration-file`
+    #.
+This allows the user to view the selected configuration's history

 Here are the settings that can be configured through Crafter Studio: